fairecasoimeme/ZiGate/Module Radio/Firmware/README.md

+#Version 3.1d

+* Add 0x8002 command (raw command) when cluster or attribute is unknown.
+* Add PDMonHost commands for future implementation
+* Add new message when PDM is loaded (usefull for PDMonHost implementation)
+* Add Write Attribute Request with no response
+* Fix Finally desactive 0x8035 command by default
+* Fix OTA bug for Legrand OTA
+* Fix UART FIFO capacity
+* Fix some other bugs

+# Version 3.1c

+* Fix "Device announce" issue when device goes from off to on.

 # Version 3.1b

 * Add E_SL_MSG_APS_DATA_ACK (0x8011 command) to catch ack and nack when there are lost messages or not  https://github.com/fairecasoimeme/ZiGate/issues/239